MicrosoftDocs/win32/desktop-src/Msi/about-the-automation-interface.md

 ---
-Description: 'An Installer object must be created initially to load the automation support required to access the installer components through COM.' ms.assetid: '113ed443-a866-43d4-86bd-fc3b244f2edb'
+Description: An Installer object must be created initially to load the automation support required to access the installer components through COM. ms.assetid: 113ed443-a866-43d4-86bd-fc3b244f2edb
-title: About the Automation Interface
+title: About the Automation Interface ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Automation Interface